Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Methods

 \subsubsection{Sampling}

 We used OpenAlex~\cite{priem2022openalex} to identify articles published between 2022 and 2024 in Q1-ranked journals that were not Open Access.
-Articles were filtered to include only those with a listed corresponding author and a valid contact email on the publisher’s website.
-A total of 33,741 unique articles met our inclusion criteria.
-Of those, we randomly sampled 18,000 articles, and 1,000 of those articles were randomly assigned to each of 18 experimental conditions.
+For each article, we scraped the title, corresponding author name, institutional affiliation, and contact email from the publisher's website.
+Articles were filtered to include only those with a listed corresponding author and a valid contact email.
+This process yielded a total of 67,033 articles, which were reduced to 33,741 after removing duplicate corresponding authors (see Supplementary Table~12 for the number of articles collected from each publisher).
+From this pool, we randomly sampled 18,000 articles, with 1,000 randomly assigned to each of the 18 experimental conditions.